RailKill/dal-unpacker/README.md

 # Darkness and Light Unpacker
 Unpacks .DRP game files from Darkness and Light SEA.
 Written in Visual Studio using C# .NET.

-Currently only works for .DRP files with pure .DDS contents only.
-It is not able to deal with others such as 3D models or sound files at this stage.
-Will work on it though.

 How to Use
 -----------